 The first thought that comes to creative intellectual mind in Industry 4 Era is Internet and combination with so many souls in the online world.
 What is Software?
 What is Software-Hardware Product?
 How to deploy Software-Hardware Patents?

-Services offered by Tech Corp International Strategist, India (TCIS, India) to Food Industries:
+Intellectual Property based Strategic Services offered by Tech Corp International Strategist, India (TCIS, India) to Global Food Industries and Indian Food Sector are as follows:

 A brand is the key component of a food company or product’s success.
 A trademark is a legally protected word, name, design, logo, or other symbol of your product or business.
 For example, “Oreo” is a trademarked product name.
 That means no one else can use the name “Oreo” to sell their cookies.
 A trademark can be obtained for a food product, restaurant or chef’s name.